KanzaTahreem/Cryptonex/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project and want to support me make cooler projects Give this project a Star.
+If you like this project, please give this project a star ✨

 <p align="right">(<a href="#readme-top">back to top</a>)</p>